roaldvdillewijn/digilogOSC/README.md

 # digilogOSC #
-control guitar pedals via OSC-messages
+* Control guitar pedals via OSC-messages
+* Code editor for the [Mercury](https://github.com/tmhglnd/mercury) live-codig environment by Timo Hoogland

 ## install ##
-* clone or download
+* Clone or download
-* go to folder in terminal
+* Go to folder in terminal
-* npm install
-* npm start
+* `npm install`
+* `npm run dev` (for now)
-* go to localhost:8001 in the browser for the web-interface
+* Go to __localhost:3000__ in the browser for the web-interface

-at this moment this software is theoretical capable of converting OSC messages to serial message that control modified guitar pedals.
+At this moment this software is capable of converting OSC messages to serial message that control modified guitar pedals.

-The web interface show some information about the pedals and the possible OSC-messages and the ranges of their values.

-The pedals shown are the current active pedals with a serial connection.
+The webinterface is a code editor for the Mercury live-coding environment.
+It has syntax highlighting for the Mercury Language and it has automatich helper-files for the Digilog-part of it.

 ## add your own midi-enabled devices ##
-If you want to add some of your own devices you can add them to `pedals.json`:
+If you want to add some of your own devices you can add them to `server/assets/pedals.json`:

 ```
 "particle": { //name of the pedal & first part of OSC-address